hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Spoken in Gascony, including the Val d'Aran in Spain.
 It has some unique features:

-- Use of "eth" instead of "lo" for the masculine definite article:
+- Use of “eth” instead of “lo” for the masculine definite article:
   - Standard Occitan: **lo libre** (the book)
   - Gascon: **eth libre**

-- Prosthetic "a" before initial "r":
+- Prosthetic “a” before initial “r”:
   - Standard Occitan: **rei** (king)
   - Gascon: **arrei**